grashidi/aml_project/README.md

              overlay=True,
              use_cache=USE_CACHE)
   ```
- Otherwise input image's last channel will be replaced with the ROI mask.
+ Otherwise the input image's last channel will be replaced with the ROI mask.
 The default value is set to <b>False</b>.